HYF-Class21/agile-development-group4-all-about-trees/planning/retrospective.md

 - communicate problems with the task to the team early enough.
 - try roll backs instead of bug fixes.
+- start more discussion with team members.

 ## Lessons Learned

 - how to prioritize and work in a team
 - basics of agile and task planning
+- linking of css file with html file.

 ---